By Paul Taylor

 Telogen effluvium - What are the symptoms?
 What causes it?
 And how can you reverse or cure it?

-This page fully explains this type of hair loss and also suggests how to stop diffuse thinning hair using three natural treatment ideas.
+This page explains this type of hair loss and also suggests how to stop diffuse thinning hair using three treatment ideas.

 Obviously you first need to find out exactly which type of hair loss you have.
 And your

 doctor should, of course, be able to help confirm this through:

 Also notice how the hair loss is spread out evenly across the whole scalp.
 That’s a typical telogen effluvium symptom.
 In fact, that's why this condition is also known as diffuse thinning or diffuse hair loss.

-Note: Diffuse thinning hair is something my own home remedy can successfully treat - see the Natural Treatment section below.
+Note: Diffuse thinning hair is something my own home remedy can successfully treat.
+See the Treatment section below.